Susros/NUesc/nuesc-pi/README.md

 # Sound Classifier in Pi

-The Respberry Pi records a sound and predict the event using the trained machine learning model.
+The Respberry Pi records a sound and predicts the event using the trained machine learning model.
 The Pi communicates with cloud server to send the message when the sound is detected.
 That particular sound can be set from cloud using web application.

 ## Requirement